CloudEngineHub/smpl-rs/README.md

 ## React

-Please read the file `examples/web/visualizer/README.md`
+Please read the file `examples/web/visualizer/README.md`  -->

-## Info on usage
+## Some more Information
 - The SMPL suite renders using [gloss](https://github.com/Meshcapade/gloss) and therefore uses an Entity-Component-System (ECS) framework.
 For more info on ECS check [here](https://bevyengine.org/learn/book/getting-started/ecs/).
 However to be noted that we use [Hecs] for our ECS system but most of them are very similar.
-- Components like Animation and Measurements regressor are added to entities and that dictates which systems it uses.
+- Components like Animation and Betas are added to entities and that dictates which systems it uses.
 If you don't want animation on the avatar, just comment out the component for it when creating the entity.
 - For adding new functionality to [gloss](https://github.com/Meshcapade/gloss) we use callbacks.
 This is needed because on WASM the rendering loop cannot be explictly controlled.